Canonical Functions and Differential Graded Symplectic Pairs in Supergeometry and AKSZ Sigma Models with Boundary: Twisted Higher-Degree Poisson Manifolds

 from the canonical function equation.
-We obtain a twisted QP manifold $T^*[2]E[1]$ of degree 2.
-The structure given by equations (\ref{Courant1}), (\ref{Courant2}) and (\ref{Courant3}) is the $H_4$-twisted Courant algebroid \cite{Hansen:2009zd}, which Leibniz identity of the Dorfman bracket is broken by the $4$-form $H$ \footnote{ Note that this is not the Courant algebroid twisted by a closed $3$-form $H$. }:
+This is a twisted QP manifold $T^*[2]E[1]$ of degree 2.
+The structure given by Equations (\ref{Courant1}), (\ref{Courant2}), and (\ref{Courant3}) is the $H_4$-twisted Courant algebroid \cite{Hansen:2009zd}, in which the Leibniz identity of the Dorfman bracket (\ref{CourantDorfmanbracket}) on $\Gamma(E)$ is broken by the $4$-form $H$ :

-The twisted-Dorfman bracket is given by the derived-derived bracket on $\Gamma E$. \end{example} \begin{example}[Twisted QP manifolds of degree $3$] A twisted QP manifold of degree $3$ is obtained if $H\neq0$ in Example \ref{Liehomotopy} by the similar analysis as Examples above.
+Note that on $M$, $H$ is a $4$-form and $h$ is a $3$-form.
+Such a $4$-form twisted Courant algebroid appears naturally in the theory of three-dimensional topological sigma models with Wess-Zumino terms, the cotangent extension of quadratic transitive Lie algebroids, and the reduction of exact Courant algebroids.
+It also naturally arises from a coisotropic Cartan geometry; see \cite{Xu}. \end{example}